busybee-123/Pollinator_Cam/README.md

 Some notebooks require subfolders to exist from previous steps.

 Re-creating the entire workflow would require a little tinkering, as there were undocumented manual quality control and reorganisation steps involved.
 This was a proof of concept project so not everything was designed to be replicable.

 Nevertheless, the available notebooks should show the main steps that I took.

+## Recommended way to use this repo
-In particular, you can use it to see the exact hyperparameters and augmentations used in training the YOLO v11 model, and to explore the dataset of image crops that the camera captured.
+This repo can show the exact hyperparameters and augmentations used in training the YOLO v11 model, and the dataset of image crops that the camera captured.